 Departmental Graduate Student Instruction Training

-A formal three-step instructional training and skills development program is available to graduate students in the Department of Mathematics and Statistics, targeted in particular at students interested in becoming instructors in a post-secondary educational environment.
+A formal two-step instructional training and skills development program is available to graduate students in the Department of Mathematics and Statistics, targeted in particular at students interested in becoming instructors in a post-secondary educational environment.

 The Taylor Institute for Teaching and Learning offers workshops as well as formal badge and certificate programs to graduate students interested in developing teaching expertise and skills that are relevant across disciplines in postsecondary education.